franciscovillaescusa/Quijote-simulations/docs/source/odd.rst

 Team
 ~~~~

-Quijote-PNG was developed in 2023 by:
+Quijote-ODD was developed in 2023 by:

 - William Coulton (CCA, USA)
 - Oliver Philcox (Columbia/Simons, USA)